CodeYourFuture/CYF-PD/content/blocks/agreements/readme.md

 ---
 title: Agreements
-description: All agreements that must be read and agreed to must be done before the first Fundamentals lesson
+description: You must have read and agreed to all agreements before the first Fundamentals lesson
 modules: Fundamentals
 week: "1"
 skills: